yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/install-tyk-heroku.md

 TYK_DB_TYKAPI_PORT: 443
 ```

-This is enough for a basic dashboard setup but we recommend also changing at least node and admin secrets with strong random values, as well as exploring other config options.
+This is enough for a basic Dashboard setup but we recommend also changing at least node and admin secrets with strong random values, as well as exploring other config options.

-Since Tyk pump is also a part of this application (as a worker process), we'll need to configure it too.
+Since the Tyk Pump is also a part of this application (as a worker process), we'll need to configure it too.

 ```{.copyWrapper}
 ls pump